Skip to content

 • Workflow — How work flows from idea to delivery and back again.
 The phases, the loop, and how they connect.

-• Principles — Vision, mission, OKRs, product mindset, and the foundational beliefs that drive decisions.
+• Principles — The foundational beliefs and product mindset that drive every decision.

 • Issue Format — The three-section issue structure, formatting rules, and labels.

-• Issue Hierarchy — Epic / Product Backlog Item / Task levels and GitHub issue types.
+• Issue Hierarchy — Epic / PBI / Task — the three operational levels tracked via GitHub sub-issues.

 • PR Format — Pull request title, description, change types, and labels.